Lefraudeur/Mujina-Public/README.md

 # Mujina
 A cross-platform injectable cheat base for minecraft made in java, loaded with c++

-Not done

-One of the only cheat that works both on windows and linux.\
+One of the only cheats that works both on windows and linux.\
-By default this cheat can be injected in minecraft fabric 1.20.4, it contains some example modules to showcase the different features this base provides.
+By default this cheat can be injected in minecraft fabric 1.20.4.
+It contains some example modules to showcase the different features this base provides.

-This is more like a proof concept right now, its main purpose is to show that you can make injectable cheats with java.\
+This is more like a proof of concept right now, its main purpose is to show that you can make injectable cheats with java.\
-There is a lot of useless / over-complicated code because it wasn't supposed to be public at first, and its part of a future bigger project.
+There is a lot of useless and over-complicated code because it wasn't supposed to be public at first, and its part of a future bigger project.

 Techniques used in this project should already be public knowledge (the jvm is documented really well) but somehow people still have no clue it exists.\
 Before asking for support, refer to official jdk documentation, it will answer most of your questions.\